San Elijo Hills Homes and Real Estate Guide

 How should San Elijo Hills sellers prepare?

-Sellers should clarify HOA details, upgrades, systems, outdoor space, view or trail proximity, parking, and the specific features that make the property stand apart from broader North County inventory.
+If you are selling, clarify association details, upgrades, systems, outdoor space, view or trail proximity, car storage, and the specific features that make the property stand apart from broader North County inventory.